Auto racing: Historical racing

+The first pairing to climb the Goodwood hill in 1993 was Sally Mason-Styrron and her Ferrari 166 MM Barchetta, seen here at the 2022 event.

 Historic motorsport or vintage motorsport uses vehicles limited to a particular era.
 Only safety precautions are modernized in these hobbyist races.
 A historical event can be of various types of motorsport disciplines, from road racing to rallying.
 Because it is based on a particular era it is more hobbyist-oriented, reducing corporate sponsorship.
 The only modern equipment used is related to safety and timing.
 A historical event can be of a number of different motorsport disciplines.

 Some of the most famous events include the Goodwood Festival of Speed and Goodwood Revival in Britain and Monterey Historic in the United States.
 Championships range from "grass root" Austin Seven racing to the FIA Thoroughbred Grand Prix Championship for classic Formula One chassis.
 While there are several professional teams and drivers in historical racing, this branch of auto sport tends to be contested by wealthy car owners and is thus more amateur and less competitive in its approach.